bengeisler/TcLog/CONTRIBUTING.md

 The project uses the [TcBlack](https://github.com/Roald87/TcBlack) formatter for TwinCAT code.
 Please make sure to format your code accordingly before creating a pull request.

-The .NET code is formatted using the default Visual Studio formatter.

 #### Naming conventions

 This project uses [Zeugwerk naming conventions](https://doc.zeugwerk.dev/contribute/contribute_code.html#naming-conventions) for the TwinCAT code.

 Unfortunately, the Beckhoff PLC Static Analysis does not support checking custom naming conventions yet.
 Therefore, please make sure to check your code manually before creating a pull request.

-The .NET code follows the default .NET naming conventions.